hxy-code/filament/tools/beamsplitter/README.md

   the lexer as blobs.
 - Struct fields, class fields, and method arguments must have fairly simple types. e.g. they cannot have parentheses.
 If a type is C style callback, then it should be specified with an alias.
-- Multiline strings and macro definitions are illegal.
+- Multiline strings and macro definitions are not allowed.
 - Enum values must be sequential and cannot have custom values.
 - If the default value of a field is a vector, it must be in the form: `{ x, y, z }`.